jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/simple-ga.rst

 * Given this problem description, the best solution is obviously a string of :math:`n` ones
-* Consider an example with :math:`n=10`, how would these candidate solutions be ranked?
+* Consider an example with :math:`n=10`, how would these candidate solutions be ranked in terms of *goodness*?

     * :math:`1111111111` (1023)
     * :math:`1011001001` (713)